flyway/flywaydb.org/documentation/command/check.md

 `check` produces reports to increase confidence in your migrations.

-For `-changes` and `-drift`, Flyway migrates against a temporary database and compares this against the target database in order to generate a report.
+For `-changes` and `-drift`, Flyway migrates against a build database and compares this against the target database in order to generate a report.
-**This temporary database will be cleaned before it is used, so you must ensure it does not contain anything of importance.**
+**This build database will be cleaned before it is used, so you must ensure it does not contain anything of importance.**

 You can read more about the `check` concept [here](/documentation/concepts/check).